openforcefield/standards/docs/enhancement-proposals/off-ep-0008.md

 The default values, and the implied up-conversion from `method="cutoff"`, are `periodic_method="cutoff` and `nonperiodic_method="no-cutoff"`.

-Other options in the vdW section, such as `potential`, are not affected.
+Other attributes in the vdW section, such as `potential`, are not affected.

 ## Alternatives